 Staff BiosRorry Daniels

-Associate Project Director, Forum on Asia-Pacific Security
+Deputy Project Director, Forum on Asia-Pacific Security

-Associate Project Manager, Forum on Asia-Pacific Security
+Project Manager, Forum on Asia-Pacific Security

-Simran R. Maker is the Project Associate at the NCAFP, working across multiple areas including the Middle East and U.S.-Russia Relations programs as well as the Cybersecurity Initiative.
+Simran R. Maker is an Associate Project Director at the NCAFP, working across multiple areas including the Middle East and U.S.-Russia Relations programs as well as the Cybersecurity Initiative.
 She has previously worked at think tanks such as the Center for a New American Security, the Stimson Center, and the Center for International Cooperation.
 Her work has involved strategic research and analysis on an array of geopolitical issues, including counterterrorism, counterinsurgency, statebuilding, and arms trafficking.
 Simran has contributed research and analysis for a Senior Fulbright Scholar, leading to multiple publications and a book on homeland security threats.
 She also participated in a counterterrorism working group at the UN.